Natural gas resource planning

 The LTGRP also looks at larger issues that affect how we deliver energy to our customers, including:

-• trends and technologies in alternative and renewable energy
+• trends and technologies in renewable and low-carbon energy

 • expected future demand and system capacity